-The Innovation and Research Council (IRC) funds research projects that react to the urgent and visionary needs of Federal Land Management Agencies (FLMAs).
-The Federal Highway Administration (FHWA) Office of Federal Lands Highway (FLH) administers the IRC Research Program, and the IRC makes the final selections for funding.
-FLH solicits research project proposals and nominations from FLMA staff bi-annually for IRC consideration.
+The Innovation and Research Council (IRC), comprised of multiple federal agencies with public land holdings, selects research projects that react to the urgent and visionary needs of Federal Land Management Agencies (FLMAs).
+The Federal Highway Administration (FHWA), Office of Federal Lands Highway (FLH), administers the IRC Research Program.
+The IRC makes the final selections on future research topics.
+On behalf of the IRC, FLH solicits research project proposals biannually, from IRC chartered member agencies.

 The IRC Research Program seeks to support projects that are aligned with its five Strategic Themes:

 - Vulnerabilities and Resiliency

 - Environmental Stewardship

 Visit the IRC Research Program Project Profiles page to learn more about the research projects that the IRC has funded in the past.

 Open Season for the FY25-27 IRC Research Program starts in February 2024.
 If you are an employee of one of the IRC chartered member agencies and have a project that you think would be appropriate for the program, please email IRC-Research@dot.gov.

 The IRC Research Program consists of the following steps.